akdh/ingresDocs/geospatial/functions/srid/srid.markdown

 Alias: ST_SRID

 Returns the Spatial Reference Identifier (SRID) of g, returns `-1` if the SRID has not been specified.
+The SRID is a foreign key to the SPATIAL_REF_SYS table.

 There are many different ways to take points on the Earth and represent them on a flat surface.
 Each spatial reference system describes a different method of accomplishing this.